Background pattern

 During treatment with Bosentan SUN, your doctor will schedule regular blood tests to monitor changes in your liver function and hemoglobin levels.

-Please refer to the Patient Alert Card (inside the Bosentan SUN packaging) for these tests.
-It is essential to perform regular blood tests while taking Bosentan SUN.
-We recommend that you write the date of the most recent test and your next test date (ask your doctor for the date) on the Patient Alert Card to help you remember when your next visit is.
+For all these tests, please refer to the Patient Alert Card (inside the box of Bosentan SUN tablets).
+It is essential that you have regular blood tests while taking Bosentan SUN.
+We suggest that you write the date of the most recent test and also your next test (ask your doctor for the date) on the Patient Alert Card, to help you remember when you have your next visit.

 Liver function tests

 These tests must be performed monthly throughout the duration of treatment with Bosentan SUN.
-After a dose increase, an additional test should be performed after 2 weeks.
+After a dose increase, an additional test must be performed after 2 weeks.

 Anemia tests

-These tests will be performed monthly for the first 4 months of treatment and then every 3 months, as patients taking Bosentan SUN may develop anemia.
+These tests will be performed monthly during the first 4 months of treatment and then every 3 months, as patients taking Bosentan SUN may develop anemia.

-If these tests show abnormalities, your doctor may decide to reduce the dose or discontinue treatment with Bosentan SUN and perform additional tests to investigate the cause.
+If these tests are abnormal, your doctor may decide to reduce the dose or interrupt treatment with Bosentan SUN and perform additional tests to investigate the cause.

 Children and adolescents

-Bosentan SUN is not recommended for pediatric patients with systemic sclerosis and active digital ulceration.
-See section 3.
+Bosentan SUN is not recommended in pediatric patients with systemic sclerosis with active digital ulcers.
+See also section 3.
 How to take Bosentan SUN.

 Taking Bosentan SUN with other medicines

-Inform your doctor or pharmacist if you are taking, have recently taken, or may need to take any other medicine, including those purchased without a prescription.
-It is especially important to inform your doctor if you are taking:
+Tell your doctor or pharmacist if you are using, have recently used, or might use any other medicines, including those obtained without a prescription.
+It is especially important that you inform your doctor if you are taking:

-• ciclosporin (a medicine used after transplants and to treat psoriasis), which should not be taken with Bosentan SUN.
+• ciclosporin (a medicine used after transplants and to treat psoriasis) that must not be administered with Bosentan SUN.

-• sirolimus or tacrolimus, which are medicines used after transplants, and it is not recommended to take them with Bosentan SUN.
+• sirolimus or tacrolimus, which are medicines used after transplants, and are not recommended to be administered with Bosentan SUN.

-• glibenclamide (a diabetes medicine), rifampicin (a tuberculosis medicine), or fluconazole (an antifungal medicine), ketoconazole (a medicine used to treat Cushing's syndrome), or nevirapine (an HIV medicine), as it is not recommended to take these medicines with Bosentan SUN.
+• glibenclamide (a medicine for diabetes), rifampicin (a medicine for tuberculosis), or fluconazole (an antifungal medicine), ketoconazole (a medicine used to treat Cushing's syndrome), or nevirapine (a medicine for HIV), as it is not recommended to administer these medicines with Bosentan SUN.

-• oral contraceptives, which are not effective as the sole method of contraception when taking Bosentan SUN.
-Inside the Bosentan SUN packaging, you will find a Patient Alert Card that you should read carefully.
-Your doctor and/or gynecologist will determine an alternative or additional reliable contraceptive method for you.
+• oral contraceptives, which are not effective as the only contraceptive method when taking Bosentan SUN.
+Inside the box of Bosentan SUN, you will find a Patient Alert Card that you must read carefully.
+Your doctor and/or gynecologist will determine the appropriate contraceptive method for you.

-• other medicines for treating pulmonary hypertension: sildenafil and tadalafil;
+• other medicines for the treatment of pulmonary hypertension: sildenafil and tadalafil;

 • warfarin (an anticoagulant);